 Together, the chefs and their team blend southern-influenced styles, techniques and spices; fresh, locally sourced ingredients; and personal connections with area farmers and fishermen; to create their own special version of New Hampshire-inspired cuisine.

 “I’m looking forward to working alongside Nate, expanding my understanding of Creole cuisine, and continually making myself a better chef,” says Chef Brian.
 “Nate and I are continually looking at it from all angles to figure out what works best for us, in terms of behind-the-scenes execution, to ensure that our guests’ experience is perfect from beginning to end.”

 Chef Brian’s ability to simultaneously focus on the big picture and the small details comes from many years spent learning and honing his craft, starting with his very first summer job as a dishwasher at nearby Wentworth Country Club in New Castle.

-I grew up in Hooksett NH, and moved to Portsmouth when I was sixteen.
-Around that time I got my first job in the industry as a dishwasher at a Country Club– my parents made me get a summer job, and while I didn’t think much of it at first, I ended up working really hard at it.
-The Executive Chef that hired me saw my work ethic and potential and gave me opportunity to learn to cook and grow in my role.
-He and I worked together for another sixteen years and still keep in touch today.
-He’s like a brother to me.
+A New Hampshire native born in Hooksett, Brian and his family moved to Portsmouth and got his first taste of working in a kitchen at age 16.
+“My parents made me get a summer job and, while I didn’t think much of it at first, I ended up working really hard at it.
+The Executive Chef that hired me saw my work ethic and potential, and gave me opportunity to learn to cook and grow in my role.
+He and I still keep in touch today.
+He’s like a brother to me.”